cmaloney/dcos-docs/_pages/usage/developing-services/overview.md

     3. Add `package.json`, `config.json`, and `marathon.json` to your index directory.
     4. If you have a CLI subcommand, create a `command.json` file and add to your index directory.

-3. Test your service on DCOS:
+3. Test your service on DC/OS:

     1. Configure DC/OS to point to your local repository.
 For example, if your forked repository at `https://github.com/mesosphere/altuniverse` and using the `version-1.x` branch, add it to your DC/OS configuration with this command: